KyleJeong/hdlparse/README.rst

 For VHDL this library can extract component, subprogram, type, subtype, and constant declarations from a package.
 For Verilog it can extract module declarations (both 1995 and 2001 syntax).

+I (Kyle) will update this module to support Verilog better.
+- update list
+  1.
+  2.
+  3.
+  4.

 Requirements
 ------------